 If you have tried the tests above and DO have sensation when the probe is in your hand, then you may have reduced sensitivity due to previously damaged or desensitized pudendal nerves (this can happen in childbirth or some surgical procedures).

 In this instance, please contact your GP for advice.

 No sensation on one side

-The current flows from one side of the probe to other, so it is not possible to have one side “not working”.
+The current flows from one side of the probe to other, so it is not possible to have one side which is “not working”.

 However, the strength of the sensation depends on how close to the nerve the current flows and also in which direction it flows relative to the nerve.